phanish-suryanarayana/LinearSolvers/PETSC_COMPLEX/README.md

 3. Output file : "test.out" - prints number of processors used, input parameters, time taken by the solver.

-4. Parameters in the command line pc - 0 or 1 indicates use of Jacobi or Block-Jacobi preconditioning respectively solver_tol - convergence tolerance for the solver m - solver parameter (history) p - solver parameter (frequency of Anderson extrapolation, if p_aar=1, then it is AR) omega - solver parameter (Richardson relaxation) beta - solver parameter (Anderson relaxation) (no beta for PGR and PL2R, any number in input is fine)
+4. Parameters in the command line
+    + pc - 0 or 1 indicates use of Jacobi or Block-Jacobi preconditioning respectively
+    + solver_tol - convergence tolerance for the solver
+    + m - solver parameter (history)
+    + p - solver parameter (frequency of Anderson extrapolation, if p_aar=1, then it is AR)
+    + omega - solver parameter (Richardson relaxation)
+    + beta - solver parameter (Anderson relaxation)

 5. Running the code: (e.g. for 8 processors)

     mpirun -np np ./petsc_real pc tol  m  p  omega beta

     `mpirun -n 8  ./petsc_complex 0 1e-6 13 11 1.0 0.9 -log_summary>test.out`